Some results on chromatic number as a function of triangle count: Introduction

-\begin{theorem}[Tur\'{a}n's Theorem] Suppose $G$ is a graph with $n$ vertices and $m$ edges.
-Then $G$ has an independent set of size at least $\frac{n}{2m/n + 1}$; furthermore, such an independent set can be constructed in polynomial time. \end{theorem}
+We also use a reformulated version of Tur\'{a}n's Theorem (the original version is the equivalent statement for the complement graph.) \begin{theorem}[Reformulated Tur\'{a}n's Theorem] Suppose $G$ is a graph with $n$ vertices and $m$ edges.
+Then $G$ has an independent set of size at least $\frac{n}{2m/n + 1}$. \end{theorem}